 Aggravated assaults have also seen a persistent increase in recent years, with a 20% increase over 2016.
 BPD said “a portion” of these assaults took place during numerous political protests last year, but the “majority of aggravated assaults involve people known to each other, where conflict escalates into physical assault.”

 Overall robbery figures remained nearly flat over the prior year, with pedestrian robberies dropping and commercial robberies increasing slightly.
 The likelihood of being robbed has increased from about 23 in 10,000, in 2014, to 30 in 10,000 over the past two years.
+The city averages about a robbery a day.
 BPD said several of the robberies were “laptop thefts, where a victim or witness end up in a struggle with the suspect, a trend which we saw develop in 2017.”
 (One of those robberies resulted in a shooting in North Berkeley in December.)

 BPD said shootings fell significantly in 2017, by 42%, from 26 in 2016 to 15 last year.
 Six of those cases resulted in arrests.
 Most of the shootings resulted in property damage only, if that, though some led to injuries.